 Not all lung cancers are of the same type, stage or treated similarly.
 Targeted therapy For stage 4 lung adenocarcinoma (subset of NSCLC), further testing of EFGR and EML4-ALK mutation are routinely done in Malaysia.
-ROS1 rearranged mutation drivers is not routinely done although targetable treatment is available.
-Those with detected mutation/ presence of oncogenic…… Continue reading Stage 4 Lung Cancer: Targeted therapy & Immunotherapy.
+ROS1 rearranged mutation driver testing is not routinely done although targetable treatment is available. (free testing now available in Malaysia) … Continue reading Stage 4 Lung Cancer: Targeted therapy & Immunotherapy.
 Which to Start?